 Flower boxes stuffed full with fall mums add charm to a stately brick home.
 It’s just a small shot of decor but it packs a punch of curb appeal.

 Cold weather flowers add a little color while transitioning to fall.
-It’s almost October and all of my impatiens and tuberous begonia are still blooming heartily.
-Other flowers that have faded are replaced with mums and pumpkins.
 This gothic-style home is the perfect backdrop for fall curb appeal.

 Consider replacing fading summer flower baskets with hanging baskets of mums.
 There are so many great color options and will extend outdoor color well into October and possibly November too.